vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/sarvASh_TIkAH/16/008/07_sa_nirRtyAH.md

 <details><summary>Whitney</summary>

 ### Translation
-7. ⌊10.⌋ Ours is etc. etc.; let him not be released from the fetter of
+4. ⌊7.⌋ Ours is etc. etc.; let him not be released from the fetter of
-Brihaspati.
+extermination.
 Of him now etc. etc.

 ### Notes
 </details>

 <details><summary>Griffith</summary>

-Whatever we have gained, etc. Let him not be freed from the noose of Brihaspati, etc.
+Whatever we have gained, etc. Let him not be freed from the noose of disappearance, etc.
 </details>

 <details><summary>पदपाठः</summary>